joseaugustolins/hg/README.md

 `npm start`

 `npm test` to test

-To access, on your browser type http://localhost:3000
+To access the page, on your browser type http://localhost:3000

 ### `Libraries used`
 axios